solent-eng/solent/README.md

 "What can I get from this that I can't get elsewhere?"

-Solent provides tools for creating sophisticated systems using message-broadcast techniques.
+Solent is a good foundation for creating sophisticated systems using event-driven programming techniques.
 As far as I know, this is the first version of such a system available under a free software license.

 There's a tradition of using message-driven techniques to build high-availability, high-performance systems using these approaches.

-Here is a video by former Nasdaq architect Brian Nigiti, "How To Build an Exchange". https://www.youtube.com/watch?v=b1e4t2k2KJY
+Here is a video by former Nasdaq architect Brian Nigito, "How To Build an Exchange". https://www.youtube.com/watch?v=b1e4t2k2KJY

 For another prespective, see Leslie Lamport's work on State Machine Replication (`https://en.m.wikipedia.org/wiki/State_machine_replication`)

 These ideas have not yet gained widespread use.
-The creator of solent believes that something like solent will prove to be 'The Railroad of the Digital Revolution'.
+The author believes that something like solent will prove to be 'The Railroad of the Digital Revolution'.

 "What is 'message broadcast' all about?"